flutter/flutter/specs/apis.md

     readonly attribute ChildNode? previousSibling; // O(1)
     readonly attribute ChildNode? nextSibling; // O(1)

-    // the following all throw is parentNode is null void insertBefore(ChildArgument... nodes); // O(N) in number of arguments plus all their descendants void insertAfter(ChildArgument... nodes); // O(N) in number of arguments plus all their descendants void replaceWith(ChildArgument... nodes); // O(N) in number of descendants plus arguments plus all their descendants
+    // the following all throw if parentNode is null void insertBefore(ChildArgument... nodes); // O(N) in number of arguments plus all their descendants void insertAfter(ChildArgument... nodes); // O(N) in number of arguments plus all their descendants void replaceWith(ChildArgument... nodes); // O(N) in number of descendants plus arguments plus all their descendants